r-traders/Education-Loan-Ledger/README.md

 # Education Loan Ledger

-A personal, browser-based tool to track an education loan with phased disbursements, plan adhoc payments, and project payoff timelines.
-All data stays in your browser (localStorage) — no server, no signup, no cloud.
+A personal, browser-based tool to track an education loan with phased disbursements, plan adhoc payments, manage related investments, and project payoff timelines.
+All data stays in your browser — no server, no signup, no cloud.

+## Files in this folder

+- **`index.html`** — the interactive tracker tool
+- **`Final_Plan_Summary.pdf`** — one-page summary of the locked-in plan (printable, share-able)
+- **`README.md`** — this file

 ## What it does

-- **Track outstanding balance** with current interest rate
+- Track outstanding balance with current interest rate
-- **Plan EMI step-ups** at each disbursement so you stay ahead of interest
+- Plan EMI step-ups at each disbursement so you stay ahead of interest
-- **Log actual payments** (regular + adhoc) and compare to the plan
+- Log actual payments (regular + adhoc) and compare to the plan
-- **Track future disbursements** (semester fees, etc.)
+- Track future disbursements
-- **Track investment corpus** for funding adhoc payments and Phase 2 EMI cushion
+- Track investment corpus for funding adhoc payments and Phase 2 EMI cushion
-- **Project month-by-month** loan trajectory through full payoff
+- Project month-by-month loan trajectory through full payoff
-- **Compare scenarios** to see impact of different EMI / adhoc / buffer levels
+- Compare scenarios

 ## Quick start (host on GitHub Pages)

-1. Create a new GitHub repository (e.g., `loan-ledger`).
+1. Create a new GitHub repository (e.g., `loan-ledger`)
-2. Upload `index.html` to the repo root.
+2. Upload `index.html` to the repo root
-3. Go to **Settings → Pages**.
+3. Go to **Settings → Pages**
-4. Under **Source**, select branch `main` and folder `/ (root)`.
+4. Under **Source**, select branch `main` and folder `/ (root)`
 5. Click **Save**.
-Your tool is live at `https://<your-username>.github.io/loan-ledger/`.
-6. Bookmark the URL on your phone and laptop.

-That's it.
-No build step, no dependencies.
+Live at `https://<your-username>.github.io/loan-ledger/` in ~1 minute

 ## Default setup (May 2026)

-The tool comes pre-loaded with the following starting values — edit them on the **Setup** tab:

 | Field | Default |
 |---|---|